Azure-Samples/iot-edge-watchdog/README.md

+---
+page_type: sample
+languages:
+- csharp
+products:
+- azure-iot
+- azure-iot-edge
+- azure-iot-hub
+- azure-functions
+- azure-time-series-insights
+- azure-event-hubs
+- vs-code
+description:
+Azure IoT Edge watchdog pattern which uses Azure Functions to send the watchdog heartbeat response message from the cloud.
+---

 # Azure IoT Edge Watchdog

+This repo introduces the Azure IoT Edge Watchdog pattern which is split into (1) edge and (2) cloud code joined together by a (3) common message structure.
+This pattern demonstrates a roundtrip verification of a heartbeat message sent from an IoT Edge device to an Azure cloud function.
+If the edge device does not receive an acknowledgement of its message, or if the message is out of the accepted time boundary, the watchdog code will, by default, expand the window of time in which it accepts an acknowledgement.
+Within the Edge code, there is a stubbed method for what additional behavior should happen if the Edge device does not receive an acknowledgement.

 The **Edge Watchdog** provides a solution for monitoring and responding to network partitions in IoT systems that leverage an Azure IoT Edge gateway.
 This project has 3 primary components: